TheDWu/Hooping_Journey/README.md

 temporarily fixed main player (Unsure if I am actually addressing the inputs to be the new values of the main_player or I am creating new variables)
 Adding answer function
 created dictionary that houses the players basic attributes CURRENT ISSUE: The player class function is not ending
+  - The chosen class is not running the function